ITC-WI/Indoor-Positioning-System/Readme.md

 For every push being made to the github repo in any branch the history should be updated accordingly.
 Newer commits should come to the top.

+## RSSI_SMA completed and code cleaned
+1. Updates:
+   - rssi_sma() defined and is now functional.
+   - Code was refactored.
+The Chain of Responsibility Design pattern(including the classes FilterHandler and all its children) was moved to FilterHandler.h file.
+   - All JNI interface functions were moved to native-lib.h file.
+And from there simple c++ function were called.
+These functions are now defined in native-lib.cpp.
+   - Unnecessary warnings and TODOs were removed.
+   - A bug that caused the app to crash whenever a beacon was taken out of range was removed.
+The beacon scanning framework apart from permissions is now completely functional.
+   - File now closes only when the activity is destroyed.
+So the user can run multiple start scanning stop scanning cycles without relaunching the app.

+2. TODOs:
+   - Error and exception handling remain.
+Though their utility seems very low now as file logging seems to be completely functional.
+   - For the app to run properly certain permissions and services need to be active.
+The app does not take into account the case when Location services is not enabled.
+Also the Storage permission needs to be given by the user manually in the settings.
+   - MainActivity still needs to be cleaned.

 ## Filtering Framework Ready
 1. Updates:
    - File logging is set and complete.